 The Scheme makes short sales in which a borrowed security is sold in anticipation of a decline in the market value of that security, or it may use short sales for various arbitrage transactions.
-Short sales are classified at financial liabilities as fair value through profit or loss.
+Short sales are classified as financial liabilities at fair value through profit or loss.

-Derivative contracts that have a negative fair value are presented as financial liabilities at fair value through profit or loss.
+Derivative contracts that have negative values are presented as financial liabilities at fair value through profit or loss.